 As with all classification approaches, though, the neural network’s utility is based upon its generalization performance on new data.
 In this paper, we propose a principled approach to building and evaluation neural network models for e-business applications.
 First, the usefulness of neural networks for e-commerce applications and Bayesian classification is discussed.
 Next, the theory concerning model accuracy and generalization is presented.
 Then the principled approach is described including illustrative examples.

 Berardi, Victor L.; Patuwo, B. Eddy; and Hu, Michael Y., "A Principled Approach to Building and Evaluating Neural Network Models for E-Business Applications" (2001).
-ICEB 2001 Proceedings.
+ICEB 2001 Proceedings (Hong Kong, SAR China).
 116.